Andrettin/Wyrmsun/readme.txt

 - 3.2.2
 -----------------------------------------------------------------------

+* Abilities
+- Decreased the duration of the Terror spell from 500 cycles to 200.

 * Buildings
 - Added Norse Farm (graphics by Jinn).
 - Added Norse War Lodge (graphics by Jinn).